The Walter Mangold Trust Fund Study Abroad (Language) Scholarships

 - individual student need;

-- the duration of enrolment overseas; &
+- the duration of enrolment overseas; and

-Applicants are expected to present a travel budget estimate to accompany their application and to contribute some personal funds.
-Scholarship amounts are usually in the range of $6,000 to $10,000,
+Applicants are expected to present a budget estimate of their travel and living expenses to accompany their application and also to

-Scholarship recipients must complete an Experience Report and a financial statement of expenditure to the Trustee on their return to Australia.
+On their return to Australia, scholarship recipients must complete an Experience Report and a financial acquital statement of

 All enquiries: email@example.com